A NICE DAY FOR A FROLIC

 Held: Sherman was up a creek without a paddle.
 The Court of Appeals — New York’s highest court — held that Sherman had a choice.
 One whose property ends up on the lands of another by an inevitable accident (such as a flood), without the owner’s fault or negligence, may elect either (1) to abandon the property, in which case he is not liable to the landowner for any injury caused by the property; or (2) to reclaim it, in which case he is obligated to make good to the landowner the damages caused by the property.
 Here, once Pond agreed with Sherman that he’d settle with the landowner and retrieve the logs.
 Pond’s authority from Sherman to remove the logs was clear, whatever his right to promise payment might have been.
 Thus, the law implied the existence of a promise by the log owner to pay damages.

 Of interest in the decision is the Court’s discussion of what it called “a large class of cases” in which injury is suffered by a party, but the law gives no redress.
 The Court said, “If a tree growing upon the land of one is blown down upon the premises of another, and in its fall injures his shrubbery, or his house, or his person, he has no redress against him upon whose land the tree grew.
 If one builds a dam of such strength that it will give protection against all ordinary floods, the occurrence of an extraordinary flood by which it is carried away, and its remains are lodged upon the premises of the owner below, or by means whereof the dam below is carried away, or the mill building is destroyed, gives no claim against the builder of the dam.”
-In this case, the Court said, the logs were carried down the river and deposited on Sheldon’s land without fault on the part of the defendant.
-Thus, Sherman was not responsible for damages, and a promise by him to Sheldon to make it good would be unenforceable.
+In this case, the Court said, the logs were carried down the river and deposited on Sheldon’s land without fault on the defendant’s part.
+Thus, Sherman was not responsible for damages, and any promise he might have made to Sheldon to make it good would be unenforceable.

 – Tom Root